 Update: as from now on, Barclays isn’t the main sponsor of the Boris Bikes anymore, but Santander.
 What color do you think looks better on the bikes?
 Blue or red?
 See for yourself:

 The dangers of entering the bustling streets of London by bike aside, the city actually offers a lot of opportunities for cycle enthusiasts like you and me.
 For example, special bicycle lanes are designed in some of the most crowded parts of town, or you can decide to take a little detour and explore the green outskirts the city has on offer.

-Exploring the Royal Parks
+Exploring London’s Royal Parks

-A personal favorite of my, is exploring the Royal Parks by bike.
+A personal favorite of mine is exploring the Royal Parks by bike.
 Last month, I rented a Boris Bike at Marble Arch, right in front of Hyde Park.
-The weather was great, an almost cloudless sky, and now wind: a cyclist’s dream.
+The weather was great, an almost cloudless sky, and no wind: a cyclist’s dream.
 We fed the ducks and (the slightly intimidating) gooses in the Serpentine, glanced in awe at the palace inhabited by the Duke and Duchess of Cambridge, and manoeuvered through vibrant Kensington High Street.